 A: Many clients ask me why I go from new age to jazz?
 I reply that I have always followed my heart, there is an underlying magic that unites these two musical genres.

 Q: What questions do you ask prospective clients?

-A: When you listen to your song, what landscape comes to your mind?
+A: When you listen to your song, what landscape or situation comes to your mind?

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: First listen to the sound of my guitar, then contact me and explain your needs

 Q: Which artist would you like to work with and why?